-The CLD maintains a policy to allow for suggesting, evaluating, approving, and documenting deviation to policy and procedure, when necessary.
-These deviations are not routinely communicated on a case by case basis, but are documented according to laboratory policy and will be discussed with customers upon request.
+The CLD maintains a policy to allow for suggesting, evaluating, approving, and documenting deviation to laboratory policy and procedure, when necessary.
+Customers are informed of any approved deviations by a deviation note statement on the laboratory report.

 Dissemination of Analytical Results